ToniWonKanobi/theoveranalyzed.net/posts/2015/9/21/peace-out-peace.md

 	<figcaption>I'm never on Twitter when stuff like this goes down&mdash;Marco <a href="http://www.marco.org/2015/09/18/just-doesnt-feel-good" title="Marco's post on pulling Peace">pulled Peace</a> from the App Store less than 48 hours after is entrance</figcaption>
 </figure>

-If you're at all plugged in to the Apple blogosphere, you will have heard by now that the internet-famous [Instapaper][marco] creator, Marco Arment, abruptly pulled his latest effort from the App Store, a content blocker called [Peace][marco 2].
+If you're at all plugged in to the Apple blogosphere, you will have heard by now that the internet-famous [Instapaper][1] creator, Marco Arment, abruptly pulled his latest effort from the App Store, a content blocker called [Peace][2].

-Arment stated that he felt it not right to afford users the ability to block advertisements when doing so could potentially---and in no small way---negatively impact the fiscal situation of smaller publishers:[^assume]
+Arment stated that he felt it not right to afford users the ability to block advertisements when doing so could potentially---and in no small way---negatively impact the fiscal situation of smaller publishers:[^1]

 > Achieving this much success with Peace just doesn’t feel good, which I didn’t anticipate, but probably should have.
 Ad blockers come with an important asterisk: while they do benefit a ton of people in major ways, they also hurt some, including many who don’t deserve the hit.
 >